ben182/laravel-auto-translate/README.md

 ### Extending

-You can create your own translation manager by creating a class that implements `\Ben182\AutoTranslate\Translators\TranslatorInterface`.
+You can create your own translator by creating a class that implements `\Ben182\AutoTranslate\Translators\TranslatorInterface`.
 Simply reference it in your config file.

 ### Testing